 If you are ok with it then these TOZO Active Noise Cancelling Earbuds are very popular on Amazon.

 The difference between wireless headphones and Bluetooth headphones

 Both types are actually wireless headphones so do not connect to a device using any form of cord or wire and both use radio waves to transmit the signal.

 However, standard wireless headphones have a stronger signal with a longer range (up to 100 feet) while the Bluetooth technology of wireless Bluetooth headphones work at a much shorter range of up to 30 feet.

-How to connect your headphones to the airline entertainment system
+How to connect bluetooth headphones to the airline entertainment system

 Can you connect to the inflight entertainment system using Bluetooth?

 Until mid-way through 2021 the only way of connecting your own headphones to the inflight entertainment system (IES) was physically plugging them into the socket on the IES system.

 But from mid-2021 United Airlines started to add Bluetooth capability to connect to the IES wirelessly via Bluetooth to its aircraft.
 Many other airlines have been adding the facility for Bluetooth connection to their IES too.

 So you may be able to connect via Bluetooth on your flight if this has been implemented on the particular aircraft you are flying on.
 You can ask your airline beforehand to check via their website or help facilities.